scottaohara/accessible_components/modal_window/README.md

 accessible-modal
 ================

-An accessibility minded modal window written in plain old JavaScript with CSS transitions/transforms to negate the need for JavaScript (jQuery) animations.
+An accessibility minded modal window written in vanilla JavaScript with CSS transitions/transforms to negate the need for JavaScript (jQuery) animations.